Sign In / Sign Out

 Men aren’t birds, but endocrine systems are amazingly conserved among animals.
 Many of these hormonal pathways are evolutionarily ancient.
 Among men, naturally occurring decreases in Testosterone happen during the transitions to marriage, and parenthood.
 And as found in birds, Testosterone regulation in men is sensitive to energy balance and health condition.
 If a man in the United States fasts for a few days, testosterone drops dramatically.
 In adult human males, ~20% of resting metabolic rate is dedicated to maintaining muscle tissue.
 If a man is not getting enough calories to support that muscle, testosterone decreases as the body prioritizes other expensive tissues such as the brain and intestine.
 Even skipping a single dinner results in significant reductions in testosterone the next morning!
 Energy balance is not just energy in, it is also energy out, so if a man is burning more calories than he is consuming then testosterone levels go down.
 US Army Rangers have testosterone levels nearly as low as castrati during peak training when they burn up to 6k calories per day on little food and less sleep.

-Energy balance- calories in, calories out- is not the only part of the equation.
+Energy balance- calories in, calories out- not the only part of the equation.
 Getting sick triggers mobilization of the immune system, which can be quite costly energetically.
 Almost immediate decreases in testosterone occur with major illness.
 Minor infections result in decreased testosterone, and even a flu shot is precipitates short-term testosterone decreases.

 In short, any time there is an energetic shortfall—not enough food, too much exercise, or illness— there is an immediate decrease in T.